Need Help Choosing?

 Negative Reviews and Complaints:

-LevelUp doesn’t have a BBB page as of this update.
-I was unable to find any complaints from merchants using this service, which I consider fairly good news – but also kind of inconclusive and unsatisfying.
+I was unable to find any complaints from merchants using this service, which I consider fairly good news — but also inconclusive and unsatisfying.
+As far as consumer complaints go, people seem to be unhappy about the grouping of transactions into a monthly bill, and occasional compatibility issues.

 Do you have experience with LevelUp?
 Leave your review below!